Designing Effective Posters

 Print Your Poster

 Printing procedures vary depending on which software you used and where you are printing your poster.
-See Using Software in this guide for more information about printing from each program.

 Additionally, your school or department may offer poster printing services.
 Contact them for details.